-FDA approves Roche skin cancer drug ErivedgeJanuary 30th, 2012 in Medications /
+FDA approves Roche skin cancer drug ErivedgeJanuary 30, 2012 in Medicine & Health / Medications

 (AP) -- Federal regulators on Monday approved a pill that treats the most common type of skin cancer, basal cell carcinoma.